javascript-tutorial/en.javascript.info/7-animation/2-css-animations/2-animate-logo-bezier-css/task.md

 # Animate the flying plane (CSS)

-Modify the solution of the previous task <info:task/animate-logo-css> to make the plane grow more than it's original size 400x240px (jump out), and then return to that size.
+Modify the solution of the previous task <info:task/animate-logo-css> to make the plane grow more than its original size 400x240px (jump out), and then return to that size.

 Here's how it should look (click on the plane):